pism/pism/doc/sphinx/contributing/development-workflow.rst

    a) Compile.
    b) Fix any compilation errors and warnings.
 Repeat until your code compiles without
       warnings.
+   c) Push your code to GitHub for review or to get help with b).

 #.
 Add verification or regression tests.
 #.
 Test your code and repeat 2a and 2b until all tests pass.